counterposition/dotfiles/dev environment setup.md

 ### Other configuration

+#### Node.js

 If you installed Node.js earlier, be sure to edit your global npm config:

 ```shell
 npm config -g set init-author-name 'Harish Kukreja'
 npm config -g set init-author-email 'your.email@domain.tld'
 ```

+#### Python

+If you installed Python earlier, be sure to install Poetry and configure it so that it creates virtualenvs in the project root instead of `~/Library/Caches`.

+Install Poetry from its official website using the showcased shell script.

+Afer that, ensure your `PATH` has been updated accordingly.
+Finally, run `poetry config virtualenvs.in-project true` to make it create all virtualenvs in the project root

 You're all set.
 Happy hacking!